-Now, that’s not to say you can’t grow moss in the soil, of course, you can! what we are saying is unlike vascular plants that need soil to survive moss does not.
+NO! because moss is a non-vascular plant it doesn’t need soil to survive!
+However, that’s not to say you can’t grow moss in the soil, of course, you can! what we are saying is unlike vascular plants that need soil to survive moss does not.

-To explain this in more detail lets first talk about the reasons why moss can grow and survive without soil.
+To explain this in more detail let’s first talk about the reasons why moss can grow and survive without soil.

-Can Moss Grow Without Soil?
+Why Moss Can Grow Without Soil

 When moss grows it uses anchoring structures to climb across rough terrain.
 These structures have thin root-like growths called rhizoids that look very similar to root hairs of vascular land plants.